 You can say to Him, “I don’t want You to love me.”
 Now, He will still love you, but you don’t get the consequences of experiencing His love if you choose to reject His love.
 You say, Well, why is this so important?
 If you do not have God’s love living in you, you will not have the power to love yourself, to love your family, to love your friends.
 And one day, unless God calls you to singleness, to love your mate.

 In fact, here’s what I want you to get.
 God is the source of love.
-Just look at that.
-Ponder that on the screen.
-God is the source of love.
 The Scripture says God is love.
-See the big heart up there?
 God is love.
 Get it!
 God is love!
 But His love isn’t just a feeling or an emotion or a desire.
-His love is an unconditional commitment.

 When you think about the cross, God gave us what we needed the most, when we deserved it the least, at great personal cost.
 And so why is this so important?
 Listen very carefully, this is the pivotal moment in this message if you’re either going to understand real love or it’s going to go right over your head.